zzzprojects/docs/eval-expression.net/pages/documentations/documentation.md

 ## Internal Dictionary

 We do not recommend playing with what we consider `internal` dictionary.
-Still, since those dictionaries are `public` as some people have complex scenarios that are the only way to make it works, they also deserve their part in our documentation:
+Still, since those dictionaries are `public` as some people have complex scenarios that are the only way to make it work, they also deserve their part in our documentation:

 - [Internal Dictionary](/internal-dictionary)